Mitragyna speciosa: Opioid withdrawal

-Data on how widely it is used worldwide are lacking, as it is not detected by typical drug-screening tests.
+Data on how widely it is used worldwide are lacking, as it is not detected by typical drug screening tests.
 Rates of kratom use appear to be increasing among those who have been self-managing chronic pain with opioids purchased without a prescription and are cycling (but not quitting) their opioid use.

 In 1836, kratom was reported to have been used as an opium substitute in Malaysia.
-Kratom was also used as an opium substitute in Thailand in the nineteenth century.
+Kratom was also used as an opium substitute in Thailand in the 19th century.

-Recreational uses
+Recreational use

-At low doses, kratom produces euphoric effects comparable to coca.
+At low doses, kratom produces euphoric effects comparable to those of coca.
 At higher doses, kratom produces opioid-like effects.
 The onset of effects typically begins within five to ten minutes and lasts for two to five hours.
 Some anecdotal reports describe increased work capacity, alertness, talkativeness, sociability, increased sexual desire, positive mood, and euphoria following the consumption of kratom.

 According to the U.S. DEA and a 2020 survey, kratom is used to alleviate pain, anxiety, depression, or opioid withdrawal.

 In Thailand, a 2007 survey found that the lifetime, past year, and past 30 days kratom consumption rates were 2.32%, 0.81% and 0.57%, respectively, among respondents aged 12–65 years, and that kratom was the most widely used recreational drug in Thailand.